Juventud Rebelde

 The Juventud Rebelde (Rebel Youth) is a Cuban newspaper of the Young Communist League.

-Overview
+History

-On October 21, 1965 Fidel Castro described the newspaper as "a paper devoted mainly to youth, with things of interest to young people, but that must try to be a quality newspaper whose content could be interesting to all kinds of readers."
+The newspaper was announced on October 21st 1965, on the fifth anniversary of the formation of the Young Communist League.
+Fidel Castro described the newspaper as "a paper devoted mainly to youth, with things of interest to young people, but that must try to be a quality newspaper whose content could be interesting to all kinds of readers."